The Initiation (film): Filming

 The Initiation was filmed on location in Fort Worth and Dallas, Texas, over an approximately 30-day period in the summer of 1983.
-Filmig commenced with director Crane at the helm.
+The budget was approximately $3 million.
+Filming commenced with director Crane at the helm.
 After several days of filming, however, the shooting schedule had already fallen behind, leading to Crane being fired and replaced with Larry Stewart, who completed the rest of the film.
 The difference in technique and style between the two directors accounts for slight aesthetic differences in some of the film's sequences.
 According to writer Charles Pratt Jr., Crane was employing more experimental camera techniques, close-ups, and point-of-view shots, whereas Stewart, primarily a television director, used a more conventional style akin to that medium.
 Many of the early point-of-view shots featured in the film, as well as the sequences set at the psychiatric hospital, were all shot by Crane.

-The multilevel Dallas Market Center served as the location for the Fairchild department store, and the crew shot the film during evenings while the building was closed.
+The multilevel World Trade Center building of the Dallas Market Center served as the location for the Fairchild department store, and the crew shot the film during evenings while the building was closed.
 The campus scenes were filmed at Southern Methodist University, while the dream-lab sequences were shot in an abandoned Holiday Inn hotel, where the production design had refitted a maid's closet to appear as the laboratory.

+Zuniga portrays dual roles in the film, with both characters appearing together in the film's finale.
+Zuniga commented on the way this was achieved: "There was no CGI [back then] of course, so they had to lock down the camera and I would literally get on one side of frame, yell and scream, and they would freeze and I would have to go and change my make-up, costume and hair and come back, get on the other side facing the other way and fear for my life.
+I haven’t seen that movie I think since we made it, but there are some scenes where I’m all in one frame where they overlay those two—I don’t know how they did it."